Jerenus/GettingAndCleaningData/README.md

 r1 == r2
 ```

-Yes, I accounted for all possible combinations. `feature` is now redundant.

-Create a tidy data set
+Creates a second, independent tidy data set with the average of each variable for each activity and each subject
 ----------------------

-Create a data set with the average of each variable for each activity and each subject.

 ```{r}
 setkey(dt, subject, activity, featDomain, featAcceleration, featInstrument, featJerk, featMagnitude, featVariable, featAxis)